ELPatitoLoco/ScriptedEvents-Wiki-Clone/Saving-Variables.md

 ## Example
 The following example pulls a random NTF from a respawn wave, turns them into a Chaos, and shows them a broadcast.
 ```
-# Wait for a respawn wave.
+# Wait for an NTF respawn wave.
 WAITUNTIL WAVERESPAWNING
+STOPIF LASTRESPAWNTEAM = ChaosInsurgency

 # Grab one random respawned player and save them as a variable, "INTRUDER".
 SAVEPLAYERVARIABLE {INTRUDER} {RESPAWNEDPLAYERS} 1